jessecomeau87/Boot/README.md

-### Each program has a .txt file in it's folder with a brief description.

-### Next, is a brief description on the steps used by a cpu, from start to finish, to Boot.
-This is all Low-Level Programming.

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+## Boot Process

-### There are two kinds of Booting: Cold and Warm Booting.
+- There are two kinds of Booting: Cold and Warm Booting.

-### The Instruction Pointer (EIP) holds the Memory Addresses of the Instructions.
+- The Instruction Pointer (EIP) holds the Memory Addresses of the Instructions.

-### The Reset vector is at 0xFFFFFFF0
+- The Reset vector is at 0xFFFFFFF0

-### The BIOS is the first thing to boot.
+- The BIOS is the first thing to boot.

-### It is stored on ROM.
+- It is stored on ROM and FLASH Memory.

-### The BIOS will perform POST.
+- The BIOS will perform POST.

-### It will look for Bootable devices.
+- It will look for Bootable devices.

-### It launches the first 440 bytes (the Master Boot Record bootstrap code area)
+- It launches the first 440 bytes (the Master Boot Record bootstrap code area)

-### The BIOS runs through the Boot Sector, the first 512 bytes.
+- The BIOS runs through the Boot Sector, the first 512 bytes.

-### This ends in 0x55, 0xaa, in little endian. or 0x55aa.
+- This ends in 0x55, 0xaa, in little endian. or 0x55aa.

-### The BIOS will load the Master Boot Record, containing the Bootloader.
+- The BIOS will load the Master Boot Record, containing the Bootloader.

-### There are three sections to the Master Boot Record: Master Boot Routine, Disk Partition Table, Identification Code.
+- There are three sections to the Master Boot Record: Master Boot Routine, Disk Partition Table, Identification Code.

-### The Master Boot Record will load the Bootloader at 0x7c00.
+- The Master Boot Record will load the Bootloader at 0x7c00.

-### It has First Stage, Second Stage, Embedded and Multi Stage, and Network Booting.
+- It has First Stage, Second Stage, Embedded and Multi Stage, and Network Booting.

-### The Bootloader will start the Kernel at 0x100000.
+- The Bootloader will start the Kernel at 0x100000.

-### It acts as a Interface between User Applications and Hardware.
+- It acts as a Interface between User Applications and Hardware.

-### The Kernel initializes the Operating System.
+- The Kernel initializes the Operating System.

-### The Operating System takes control with the Kernel running in the background.
+- The Operating System takes control with the Kernel running in the background.

+That's it!